Home / ORPAS Application Guide / ORPAS – McMaster University

 Applicants wishing to apply through the FIAP must:

-• Indicate you are applying through the FIAP in the ORPAS Application.
+• Indicate you are applying through the FIAP in the ORPAS application.

 • Complete the Facilitated Admissions Self-Identification application.

-• The deadline for submitting this application is the same as the ORPAS Application deadline for the Program.
+• The deadline for submitting this application is the same as the ORPAS application deadline for the Program.

 Applicants wishing to apply for the FBAP must:

-• Indicate you are applying through the FBAP in the ORPAS Application.
+• Indicate you are applying through the FBAP in the ORPAS application.

 • Complete the separate FBAP application if invited by the Program.